v-vong3/csulb/cecs_343/demo/solid-demo/README.md

 ## README Conventions

-* Italic text is used when referring to a specific object, methood, etc.
+* Italic text is used when referring to a specific object, method, etc.

 * The entire filename with extension is used when referring to a specific file